You can’t go wrong with a good Thai weeping tiger steak! So good cooked over the hot coals!

 How easy is this weeping tiger steak recipe?

-This recipe is about as easy as steak recipe come and it tastes just like you find in Thailand and good Thai restaurants around the world.
+This recipe is about as easy as steak recipe comes and it tastes just like you find in Thailand and good Thai restaurants around the world.
 All you need to do is marinate the meat and throw it on a cooking grate over hot coals.

 Then just cook to your preferred doneness.
 I have given cooking temperatures for rare, medium and well done in the recipe card below.
 Please don’t cook a beautiful weeping tiger steak until well done though!
+That would ruin it!

 Can you cook the steaks in a frying pan?